 Your pregnant celebrity style icon: "Jessica Alba!
 She always looks so put together but also like she is embracing her pregnancy and what is happening to her body.
 She isn't trying to hide the bump."

 Before the baby comes, make sure to pre-sanitize all the cute onesies with LG Styler, part of LG’s Ultimate Laundry Room.
-Using only pure steam and no chemicals, sanitize and disinfect all of the little tot’s socks and blankets before the bundle of joy arrives.
+Using only pure steam and no chemicals, you can sanitize and disinfect all of the little tot’s socks and blankets before the bundle of joy arrives.
 You can also steam clean your more delicate maternity pieces to extend time between dry cleanings, because who wouldn’t want to spend more time squeezing those cute cheeks and baby rolls?

 A signature look: "Belted kimonos for day or night.
 They're basically like socially acceptable robes!"

 A go-to source: "With the exception of a few pairs of maternity jeans and pieces from Hatch, I shop at all the usual suspects and just buy smart.
-Things like oversize cashmere sweaters, slip dresses, vintage frocks, and outerwear will all work just as well (if not better) postpartum."
+Things like oversized cashmere sweaters, slip dresses, vintage frocks, and outerwear will all work just as well (if not better) postpartum."

 A pro styling tip: "Have fun with your accessories and don't be afraid to play with trends!
 Rock those over-the-knee boots, toss on a newsie hat, and continue dressing and feeling like you."